Johannes Wilhelm Christian Dietrichson

-Johannes Wilhelm Christian Dietrichson (April 4, 1815 – October 15, 1883) was a Norwegian Lutheran minister who played an important role in the initial establishment of the Synod of the Norwegian Evangelical Lutheran Church in America, which eventually became the Evangelical Lutheran Synod.
+Johannes Wilhelm Christian Dietrichson (4 April 1815 – 15 October 1883) was a Norwegian Lutheran minister.

-Personal life
+Early life

-Dietrichson was born in Fredriksstad in Smaalenenes Amt, Norway, as a son of Fredrik Dietrichson (1787–1866) and Karen Sophie Henriette Radich (1794–1867).
-Through his sister he was an uncle of Johan Scharffenberg, and he was a distant relative of Norwegian politician and labor leader, Wilhelm Dietrichson (1880-1949).
+Dietrichson was born in Fredriksstad in Smaalenenes Amt, Norway to Fredrik Dietrichson (1787–1866) and Karen Sophie Henriette Radich (1794–1867).
+Through his sister he was an uncle of Johan Scharffenberg, and he was also a distant relative of Norwegian politician and labor leader, Wilhelm Dietrichson (1880-1949).